Magdelaine Laframboise: Early life

 Therese (b.
 1775) and Magdelaine, the two youngest children, were baptized as Roman Catholic a few years later on August 1, 1786, on Mackinac Island.
 They were raised in their mother's culture and learned several languages.
 Their father had sent the family's children to Montreal to be educated in French-language schools, but their widowed mother did not have the financial resources to do that when the girls came of age.
 She moved to Mackinac with Magdelaine and her sisters after the British abandoned Fort St. Joseph, ceding the area to the new nation of the independent United States in the aftermath of the American Revolutionary War.

 For a time Marie lived with her youngest children in a village of the Lac Courtes Oreilles, located at the mouth of the Grand River.
 (This Ojibwe-speaking tribe has been federally recognized since 1854.)
 This area was later developed by European Americans as Grand Haven, Michigan.
 Therese and Magdelaine both became fluent in four languages: Ottawa, French, English, and Chippewa (also known as Ojibwe).

 In later years, Magdelaine's older sisters Therese and Catherine Marcot married and also became active in the fur trade; they took over from their husbands, George Schindler and Jean Baptiste Cadotte, respectively.
 Although neither became as well-known as Magdelaine, they were upwardly mobile, making good lives for themselves and their descendants.
 The descendants of Therese Schindler became "most prominent in Wisconsin medical and social circles."
 The women used their family ties among the Odawa and knowledge about the varieties of regional Native American tribes and culture to build and maintain their businesses.
 Like Magdelaine in later years, Therese Schindler was based mostly in Mackinac Island.

 Marriage and family

 Marcotte married Joseph La Framboise (1765–1806) in 1794.
-On September 24, 1795, they had their first child, a daughter, Josette La Framboise (1795–1820).
-Their son Joseph La Framboise was born in March 1805.
-(He lived to 1856).
+On September 24, 1795, they had their first child, a daughter, Josette La Framboise (1795–1820), then a son Joseph La Framboise (March 1805-1856).
 Although the couple were married by Odawa custom (known as "the custom of the country"), they had their marriage solemnized on July 11, 1804, by a Catholic missionary at Michilimackinac (Mackinac Island).
 (Magdelaine/Madeline's surname has also been recorded as Laframboise, and she became known as Mme.
 La Framboise.)